-Songwriting comes to each person in a different way - for some, it’s easier than others.
+Songwriting comes to each person in a different way; it’s easier for some than others.
 It's not uncommon for songwriters to experience burnout, and many careers have plateaued or ended completely because of it.
 It's important to remember that burnout is usually the culmination of issues that are troubling you — whether it's friction with collaborators or a negative reaction to your songwriting from loved ones — and this can eventually rob you of the joy you used to take in it.

 Even though burnout has broken many talents, you can avoid it, or at the very least, fight your way back.
 Here are a few ways to jumpstart yourself:

 If you decided to pursue songwriting as a creative outlet, you may simply need to remind yourself of that.
 If, however, you got into the songwriting business hoping for fame and fortune, it's likely that burnout is unavoidable if you don't receive constant praise and big paychecks.

 It's a good idea to try to do everything yourself at the start of your career, but that doesn't mean you can't use tools to make the job easier.
 Educate yourself about useful resources like Songtrust, which allows you to track and review past earnings.
 When you've reached a level where outsourcing is possible, there are professionals like artist managers, song pluggers, and bookkeepers who can help (for a fee) so you don’t get bogged down when it comes to the business side of following your dream.

 Listen to Yourself

 If you find yourself thinking it's not worth the trouble it takes to pursue songwriting, remember that this isn't a signal to quit; it's a signal to take a break.
 Go for a walk, unplug, and remember what you love about songwriting.